ncatlab/nlab-content/pages/6/3/9/2/2936/content.md

 $$ d(f,g) = \sup_{x \in X} d(f(x),g(x))  $$

-where the supremum is well-defined because $X$ is compact.
-The topology coming from this metric is called the ''uniform topology''.
+where the supremum is finite because $X$ is compact.
+The topology induced by this metric is called the  "uniform topology''.

 +-- {: .num_prop}
 ###### Proposition